ACCRINTM

 Examples 🔗

 Assume you bought a zero-coupon bond with a par value of $5,000 that matures on December 31, 2022, at an annual interest rate of 4%.
 The bond was issued on January 1, 2022.
-To calculate the accrued interest on October 15, 2022, the ACCRINTM formula would be: =ACCRINTM("01/01/2022", "10/15/2022", 0.04, 5000, 0) This will provide the accrued interest amount for the specified bond from January 1, 2022, to October 15, 2022.
+To calculate the accrued interest on October 15, 2022, you can use the ACCRINTM formula: =ACCRINTM("01/01/2022", "10/15/2022", 0.04, 5000, 0).
+This formula will give you the accrued interest amount for the bond from January 1, 2022, to October 15, 2022.

 Suppose you invested in a Treasury bill with a face value of $10,000 and an annual interest rate of 2.5%, maturing on June 30, 2023.
 The bill was issued on August 1, 2022.
-To calculate the accrued interest on April 1, 2023, using the actual/actual day-count basis, the ACCRINTM formula would be: =ACCRINTM("08/01/2022", "04/01/2023", 0.025, 10000, 1) This will provide the accrued interest amount for the specified Treasury bill from August 1, 2022, to April 1, 2023, using the actual/actual day-count basis.
+To find the accrued interest on April 1, 2023, using the actual/actual day-count basis, you can use the ACCRINTM formula: =ACCRINTM("08/01/2022", "04/01/2023", 0.025, 10000, 1).
+This will calculate the accrued interest amount for the Treasury bill from August 1, 2022, to April 1, 2023, using the actual/actual day-count basis.

 Notes 🔗